Download a motion

 Combining options

-You can combine fps and no_mesh parameters:
+You can combine fps, no_mesh, in_place, and roblox_compatible parameters:

 # Download at 30 FPS without character mesh

-curl -L "https://uthana.com/motion/file/motion_viewer/$CHARACTER_ID/$MOTION_ID/motion.fbx?fps=30&no_mesh=true" \
+curl -L "https://uthana.com/motion/file/motion_viewer/$CHARACTER_ID/$MOTION_ID/fbx/motion.fbx?fps=30&no_mesh=true" \

 -u $API_KEY: \